-The working and reporting language of the EU EOM will be English.
+The working language will be Spanish.
+The reporting language of the EU EOM will be English.

 DEPUTY CHIEF OBSERVER

 The Chief Observer (CO) assumes overall responsibility for the EU EOM.
 S/he is appointed directly by the High Representative/Vice President.
 The CO's duties, tasks and responsibilities are detailed in the annex attached to her/his contract.